|Blizzard of 1978: House on the North Shore, Massachusetts.|

 To find out what our ancestors experienced, read Sidney Perley’s Historic Storms of New England (1891).
 Like many books of this era, the subtitle encapsulates the plot quite nicely: “Its gales, hurricanes, tornadoes, showers with thunder and lightning, great snow storms, rains freshets, floods, droughts, cold winters, hot summers, avalanches, earthquakes, dark days, comets, Aurora-Borealis, phonomena in the heavens, wrecks along the coast—with incidents and anecdotes, amusing and pathetic.”

-Were any of your ancestors in Massachusetts during any of these catastrophic weather events?
+Did your ancestors experience any of these catastrophic weather events?
 Put together a timeline to find out.

 Predicting the Weather